-Note to 2nd Edition
+Note to 3rd Edition

-The new edition includes an updated Appendix B. The pipe failure database that resulted from the work documented in this report has been continuously updated and maintained since December 1997.
-Appendix B accounts for the new information added to this database, but is limited to events during the period 1972 to 1997.
+This new edition includes an updated Appendix B. Since the publication of the original report, the pipe failure database that resulted from the work documented herein has been continuously updated and maintained.
+Appendix B accounts for information added to this database since 1997.
 Except for minor editorial corrections, Sections 1 through 6 and Appendices A and C remain unchanged.
+Since the original work performed during 1994-97, there has been significant progress made in the pipe failure database management as well as practical database applications: